Hempstead, New York 11550

 Storm drains are for the runoff of rain water and snow.
 Should you notice a storm drain that is clogged, please notify the Highway Department immediately at (516) 489-5000, ext.
 3471, or via the helpline form.

+The town clears snow from 1,200 miles of roadway, and we need your help so we can do the best possible job.
 When snow is predicted, residents are asked to remove their vehicles from roadways so snowplows can clear streets efficiently and effectively.
-Please wait until snowplows have cleared their streets before shoveling driveways and sidewalks.
+Please wait until snowplows have cleared streets before shoveling driveways and sidewalks.
 Always shovel snow to the right of your driveway apron (as you face the street) so plows do not push snow back in front of your driveway.
+Please DO NOT not shovel or blow snow back into the street once snowplows have cleared the street.
+It impedes traffic, clogs streets with more snow and requires snow plows to make additional trips down neighborhood roadways.
+When using a snow blower, blow snow onto your front/side lawn and blow it to the right side of your driveway when facing the street.
+This will minimize the chances of your driveway being re-blocked as snow plows made additional trips down your road.
 Fire departments depend on neighbors to clear snow away from hydrants so they can access them quickly in the event of a fire.
 If you live on a corner, please also clear a path from the sidewalk to the street at the corner for pedestrians.
+If you have a storm drain in front of your home, clearing snow away from it can prevent flooding.
 For Storm Response Information, please click here.

 In the Town of Hempstead, homeowners are responsible to maintain the area from the curb to 10 feet back from the property line.
 This section is known as the TOWN RIGHT-OF-WAY.
 Any work being done in that area by a homeowner or a utility company requires a permit from the Town of Hempstead's Highway Department.